-From quaint chapels in the countryside to towering Catholic cathedrals, church wedding decor ideas are an elegant way to reflect your wedding theme.
+From quaint chapels in the countryside to towering Catholic cathedrals, church wedding decor is an elegant way to reflect your wedding theme.
 Even though a church ceremony is quite traditional, you may be wondering how to uniquely decorate a church for your wedding ceremony.
-Quite often, churches have specific restrictions on wedding ceremony decorations, often aligning with the religious denomination and the time of year.
+Quite often, churches have specific restrictions on wedding ceremony decorations that align with the religious denomination and the time of year.
 Nonetheless, they range from simple pew floral arrangements to elegant altar displays.

 1. Floral Welcome

 Your wedding ceremony decorations can serve as a way to guide and welcome guests.
 Add a bouquet to a decorative milk container with a ceremony sign, and mirror your floral color scheme throughout the church.

 Bring the energy of a garden wedding indoors by adding potted trees, branches, and other greenery to the church.
 Balance the design with white flowers and delicate fabric for a fresh aesthetic.

 If you’re hosting a destination wedding in an older, European church, reflect the style of the architecture in your design.
 Keep rustic decor simple with a spray of flowers on the altar and warm, natural lighting with candles interspersed throughout the church.

 4. Bold Color Scheme

 Some churches feature bright colors throughout their year-round decor.
 Complement the bold pop of color in the church with your bouquets, aisle flowers, and altar displays.